robertavaltorta/robertavaltorta.github.io/content/projects/gender stereotypes/index.md

 #### Description

-It has been demonstrated that television influences children and adults quite intensely.
-Although it would be difficult to argue that advertising's representations of women in subordinate or decorative roles are solely responsible for limiting the aspirations of young girls, researchers have demonstrated how advertising acts conservatively to reinforce outdated images.
+Gender stereotypes often shape individuals' perceptions, expectations, and behaviors from an early age, influencing both personal identities and social interactions.
+While some progress has been made in challenging these traditional views, gender stereotypes remain pervasive, perpetuated through media, advertising, and cultural norms.

-The current project examines **gender-stereotypical representations** in Italian **television commercials** targeting children and adults.
+One line of research has examined **gender-stereotypical representations** in Italian **television commercials** targeting children and adults.
 So far, we have demonstrated that more **women** than men appear in **subservient and decorative roles**, and men have more important roles and a greater range of roles to fulfill.
+As for children, our results indicate that advertisements aimed at girls contain more **prosocial verbs** and are more likely to take place in the **home setting**.

-As for children, our results indicate that advertisements aimed at girls contain more **prosocial verbs** and feminine voiceovers, are more likely to take place in the **home setting**, and are more likely to convey **warm or interaction-related content**.
-The opposite is true for boys.
+Another line of research has focused on gender stereotypes within the world of **sports in Italy**, specifically aiming to develop a **scale** to measure the endorsement of gender-based beliefs within the soccer culture.
+This is particularly important in the Italian context, where soccer holds a prominent cultural role and traditional gender norms are often reinforced.

 ------------------------------------------------------------------------